-There is no disability in the world that is so socially acceptable to mock and disparage as food allergy, and the peanut allergy children bear the brunt of it because of Americans’ love affair with peanut butter.
+There is no disability in the world that is so socially acceptable to mock and disparage as food allergy.
+Peanut allergy children bear the brunt because of Americans’ love affair with peanut butter.

 Peanut allergy kids are the wet blanket on the party.

 They’re the reason homemade cookies aren’t allowed in class for birthdays.

 The reason parents are forced to think beyond a peanut butter sandwich when sending their child’s lunch to school.

 To many Americans, peanut allergy kids are weak little Debbie Downers who would be killed off if it weren’t for EpiPens.

 Perusing Twitter’s peanut allergy posts only for the last four days, I read: